Thizisfranklin/Thizisfranklin/README.md

 # Hi 👋 I'm Franklin Osualaaham

-I’m a data science student at the University of Texas at Arlington (’26), interested in how data, AI, and technology can shape product decisions and improve real experiences for people.
+I’m a third year data science student at the University of Texas at Arlington, interested in how data, AI, and technology can shape product decisions and improve real experiences for people.
 ---

 ## 🧠 About Me